lando/lando/docs/config/acquia.md

 ---
-description: The best local development option for Drupal 7, Drupal 8 or WordPress sites running on Acquia.
+description: The best local development option for Drupal sites running on Acquia.
 Get Acquia CLI and all the usual power tools plus awesome workflow automation.
 ---

 # Acquia